likemaq/adakar/Readme.md

 Usage:

 - git clone the repo in your terminal
--"cd" to the cloned git repository
+- "cd" to the cloned git repository
--"go build" from inside the repository folder
+- "go build" from inside the repository folder
--"go run wordsearch.go"
+- "go run wordsearch.go"

 Outputs:
 There are two prompts: